'Stand up to bully Trump', says Labour

 The UK must not allow President Trump to "bully" his trading partners, the shadow international trade secretary has said, amid fears of a looming trade war over US tariffs on metals imports.

-Labour's Barry Gardiner called for a reaction to US levies on aluminium and steel from Europe and North America.
+Labour's Barry Gardiner said the move to impose levies on aluminium and steel from Europe was "based on a lie".

-He said the government and EU should work closely on counter-measures.
+He said the government and EU should work "decisively" on counter-measures.

 International Trade Secretary Liam Fox said he hoped the US would think again and "tit-for-tat" action was an option.